ImperialCollegeLondon/safedata_validator/docs/data_format/taxa.md

 information.

 Note that you must only provide details for taxa actually used in the data worksheets.
-This ensures that the taxonomic index for a dataset is accurate and also double checks that it the omission of a taxon from the data worksheets is not an error.
+This ensures that the taxonomic index for a dataset is accurate and also double checks that the omission of a taxon from the data worksheets is not an error.

 # Taxon validation